Your Legal Rights: Who’s Responsible?

 Taking legal action may sound confusing or intimidating, but filing a mesothelioma claim isn’t as complicated as it sounds.

-There’s no courtroom, no drawn-out trial or class-action lawsuit.
+There’s no courtroom and no drawn-out trial.
 In a majority of cases, a mesothelioma attorney will travel to meet the person filing the claim to ask questions and take a statement.
 It may take several months to resolve a claim, but the client’s involvement is typically only one day.

 Asbestos Trusts, Workers’ Compensation, and Veterans Benefits

-There are several additional sources of compensation available for mesothelioma victims, depending on the exposure and type of lawsuit filed.
+There are several additional sources of compensation available for mesothelioma victims besides lawsuits, depending on the exposure and type of claim filed.